What is Neutering in Rats?

-We use the laser on our all our neuters, including small animals like rats.
+We use the laser on our neuters, including small animals like rats.
 As you will see from the following pictures there is no bleeding with the laser, which means less anesthesia time and less postoperative pain and swelling.

 Anesthesia

 All of our rats undergoing surgery get an exam ahead of time.
-This rat is being examined by one of our student externs
+This rat is being examined by one of our student externs.

 Once they pass their exam they are put in a special anesthesia chamber with 100% oxygen and gas anesthesia.
 Over the next few minutes he slowly becomes anesthetized.